EasyAI/Simple-Binance-Trader/README.md

 Setup:

-1.Make sure you put CryptoAlgs, BitFunctions and Trading_Bot into the same folder as start.py 2.Make sure you add/change the settings to fit your needs.(If you want to do real trades and not simulations you need your keys)
+1.Make sure you put CryptoAlgs, GExchange and Trading_Bot into the same folder as start.py 2.Make sure you add/change the settings to fit your needs.(If you want to do real trades and not simulations you need your keys)
 3.Make the main script (start.py) executable (chmod u+x)
 4.Run the script in a terminal (start.py).